 In an international marketing class, the focus was on expansion outside of the domestic country and into at least one other country.
 In doing so, there were all the issues of choosing the best product to send to that foreign country, what supply chain intermediaries to use, what type of pricing to use, in sum, all of the usual marketing decision points to be considered.
 But there was more.
 The legal and social/cultural issues had to be considered before tripping into the countryside with a light heart, ready to sell products to villagers who needed what your company had made.
 For a company that manufactured bottled goods, there was a vast difference in the amount of responsibility for the injured or dead roof worker depending on whether the company had expanded into the U.S. or into France.

 A firm that expands from the U. S. into other areas of the globe has often been held to higher standards in commerce.
 Becker and Fritzsche (1987) found that U. S. managers have been more concerned with ethical and legal questions while French managers have been more concerned with keeping business going.
 In this situation, the differences in business procedures and legal liability of the firm in regard to safety standards have been shown to be very different between France and the U. S. What standards should a global company follow?
 What guidelines might there be for a company that has been looking to expand internationally?
+Close the “hook” by referring back to the start of the CI.
+WHO is making this response?
+What should the response be?

 References